Credit cards and loans can help you manage both long-term debts and short-term finances. However, it can take time to pick the right one for you.

 You'll get protection for certain purchases with a credit card under Section 75 of the Consumer Credit Act.

-Sometimes, using a credit card can help manage debts.
+Using a credit card can sometimes help manage debts.
 However, it's not always suitable, so read our guide on the ins and outs of paying off a loan with one.

 People sometimes move credit card debt from one card to another with 0% interest.
-We recommend speaking to a qualified financial adviser before doing so.
+We recommend speaking to a qualified financial adviser before doing this.

 You can find one through the Personal Finance Society.